viknsagit/Telegram.Bot.AttributeCommands/README.md

 using Telegram.Bot.AttributeCommands.Exceptions;
 ```

-3. Create an instance of the `Telegram.Bot.Telegram.Bot.AttributeCommands` class to begin managing your commands.
+3. Create an instance of the `Telegram.Bot.AttributeCommands` class to begin managing your commands.

 ## Usage